alemazzo/alemazzo/README.md

-### Hi there 👋
+## Alessandro Mazzoli

-- 🔭 I’m currently studying **Engineering and Computer Science** @ Alma Mater Studiorum - Università di Bologna - Campus di Cesena
+- 🔭 I’m currently studying **Engineering and Computer Science**@Università di Bologna
+- 📫 How to reach me:
+- - email : developer.alessandro.mazzoli@gmail.com
+- - instagram : alessandro.py

 <!--
 **alemazzo/alemazzo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.